SheathedBlade/The-World-of-Luciradis/content/Characters/Saria Pulse.md

 ---
 date: 2023-09-22T11:51:47.4747-04:00
-last-modified: 2023-10-13T22:11:00.000-04:00
+last-modified: 2025-06-28T18:29:32.3232-04:00
 description: Saria is the daughter of Orsilus of Arodraenix, the current draconic ruler of the skies taking root in the Grandiose Peaks, and an unknown female human.
-Saria’s mother still eludes us, however recent investigations confirmed her allegiance to the Azamuku Domain, as there were reports of a dragon descending onto the Amber Clifftops multiple times.
+Saria’s mother still eludes us, however recent investigations confirmed her allegiance to the Gensōkyo, as there were reports of a dragon descending onto the Amber Clifftops multiple times.
 Regardless, hers and Orsilus’s eloping birthed the first draconic half-breed in known existence.
 ---

 _Internal Census of the Stalwryn Kingdom_